Mallard Arancini with Mushroom Sauce

 To make the mushroom sauce, slice the chestnut mushrooms and fry them with the butter.
 Once soft, add 250ml of chicken stock and 150 ml of double cream then reduce until the mixture is creamy and sticky.
 Pour into a blender and blitz until smooth.

-Crack 3 eggs into a bowl and place 100g of breadcrumbs in another.
+Crack 3 eggs into a bowl and place 100g of breadcrumbs into another.

-Roll the arancini mix into 40g balls and dust them with the plain flour, making sure they’re fully coated.
-Dip each ball in the egg then roll in the breadcrumbs, again covering them completely.
+Roll the arancini mix into rough 40g balls and dust them with the plain flour, making sure they’re fully coated.
+Dip each ball in the egg then roll in the breadcrumbs, again making sure they are covered completely.

 Serve the arancini with the creamy mushroom sauce in a jug on the side, or in a bowl for dipping.